Dhii/container-interface/README.md

 Interfaces in this package extend those from [`psr/container`], the [PSR-11] repository, where applicable.
-As such, the container itself, as well as the exceptions, are compatible with PSR-11, in the sense that it's possible to pass instances of the respectable interfaces from this package where PSR-11 interfaces are expected.
+As such, the container itself, as well as the exceptions, are compatible with PSR-11, in the sense that it's possible to pass instances of the respective interfaces from this package where PSR-11 interfaces are expected.

 This package also supports [`dhii/stringable-interface`]: anything that expects